TITLE: WHEN DRINKING BECOMES A DRAG

 I used several custom interactions to keep the learners engaged.
 I combined the interactions with a story-based narration style.
 In the interaction above, the narrator provides a background story on Sue.
 After the narrator tells her story, the narrator prompts the learner to serve her two drinks.
 As the story unfolds and time passes, the learner serves her more and more drinks.
 The goal of the interaction is to teach them how someone’s body changes and adapts to alcohol over time.
 I used state changes, move animations, and triggers to create this interaction.

 To maintain a very polished look for the course, I used multiple hi-resolution images optimized with Adobe Photoshop to minimize the overall file size.

 Do you need a similar course?
 If so, contact me today!
-I would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.
+I would love to work with you and your team to design and deliver training that engages your employees and helps drive change within your organization.